Izzy Hoyland: Critical response

 New Zealand television website Throng said that Izzy had "grown to become a fan favourite" in her time with the show.
 Izzy has been labelled a "super-bitch" by the Daily Mirror, Metro, entertainment website Digital Spy and Australian LGBT website Samesame.
 Bree Hoskin writing for LGBT website Gaydar, included Izzy on their list of "Top Ten Soap Bitches".
-She also said the serial was shaken up with her arrival and branded her "Erinsborough’s most memorable bitch and home wrecker".
+She also said the serial was shaken up with her arrival and branded her "Erinsborough's most memorable bitch and home wrecker".
 Hoskin noted that Izzy had met her match in Paul, and it subsequently caused "a good vs. evil cul-de-sac showdown the likes of which Ramsay street had never seen before".

 The Herald Sun observed Izzy as "backstabbing, blackmailing and breaking more than a few hearts" during her time in the serial.
 They also said her behaviour "didn't win her any friends in Erinsborough".
 Izzy was named one of the all-time most popular characters in Neighbours behind Harold, Madge and Susan.
 Bassingthwaighte revealed that people were shocked to see her friends with Woodburne in real life, because her portrayal of bitchiness was so convincing they assumed they had to be enemies off-screen.
 Izzy was placed at number twelve on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford accused Neighbours of shying away from featuring "superbitch" characters until "they fully embraced the mayhem" of "blonde troublemaker" Izzy.
 Beresford described her as "untrustworthy, manipulative and definitely not a girl’s girl, homewrecker Izzy tore through Erinsborough like a massively entertaining tornado."
 They also thought it was "bizarre" that her only true friend was Harold.
 Sam Strutt of The Guardian compiled a feature counting down the top ten most memorable moments from Neighbours.
 He listed Izzy and Karl's affair in sixth place and branded Izzy a "homewrecker".
 Strutt opined that the numerous stories the affair created was "classic soap fodder".
 Hiyah Zaidi from NationalWorld opined that Izzy was "the character everyone loved to hate."
+In 2015, a Herald Sun reporter included Izzy and Karl's first kiss in their "Neighbours' 30 most memorable moments" feature.